News

 Backtracking Search is done for every query.

-- Prolog does the proof search
+?- ancestor(X,kim).- Prolog does the proof search

 - Returns all unifiers for

-for which the proof succeeds withYES
+Xfor which the proof succeeds withYES.

 That is, literally programming by proving.